Stefan Rowecki: World War II

 In Berlin he was imprisoned at Oranienburg and was questioned by many prominent Nazi officials (including Ernst Kaltenbrunner, Heinrich Himmler and Heinrich Müller).
-He was offered an anti-bolshevik alliance, but refused.
-He was probably executed in August 1944 in Sachsenhausen.
+He was offered an anti-Bolshevik alliance, but refused.
+He was likely executed in August 1944 in Sachsenhausen.
 His execution was ordered by Heinrich Himmler.

 There have been claims that the arrest of Rowecki on 30 June 1943 was a result of a wider intelligence operation against the Polish Underground State with the goal of eliminating top commanders and political leaders of the Polish resistance.
 During the same period, the Gestapo arrested the commander of National Armed Forces (NSZ), Colonel Ignacy Oziewicz on 9 June 1943.
 On 4 July 1943, General Władysław Sikorski died in a plane crash under mysterious circumstances.
 Within a period of two months, the Polish Army had lost three top commanders.